 In terms of scares and atmosphere, the scenes shot in the theatre where supernatural things were happening especially in the beginning were effective and scary however they didn’t use such setting to its fullest potential.
 Also in the climax when Sadako is going after the members of the troupe I would have probably have shot that at night for it to be truly terrifying.
 The manage to pull some good scares but too few in my opinion due to the fact like I said that it didn’t use some locations to their full potential or shot scenes at day time when in fact they would be more effective at night.

 Toyama is her love interest and fellow members of the troupe and the only other fully decent person in this whole movie, he is the only one that refuses to treat Sadako bad and blame her for what happens around the troupe, and even physically defend her when she is in trouble and getting injured for her, I personally believe that perhaps the relationship should have been developed a little more but I liked it a lot, both characters had in my opinion a lot of on-screen chemistry.
-The actor who played it did a good job in my opinion.
+The actor who played him did a good job in my opinion.

 There are also, the members of the troupe and the journalist… well the journalist you kind of understand why she would want revenge but her actions made me dislike her a lot although she is not the most unlikable of the antagonist of the movie despite being the kind of leader by the end.
 Then there is the Drama troupe that mostly serves as a group of people with almost no one standing out from the others, except maybe Etsuko Tachihara who is the only member who seems to have a conscience other than Toyama, other than that she plays a part in what the bad things that happen in the third part, the producer also has his moment but also to show he is an asshole in his own especial way.
 The others just serve as a theatre troupe who are scared and pretty quick to form a mob when they have proof of Sadako’s supernatural powers.
 As for the acting of the actors portraying each and every one of this characters I must say it’s not bad at all.

 And finally the two last characters worth mentioning, Sadako’s doctor who seems like a good man who tries to help her deal with some “visions” he has, he actually is a nice characters who worries about Sadako and tries to calm her down and protect her.
 He even help her when Toyama is injured at one point in the movie.
 And the Step-dad, now we only meet him in the last act when we learn the story of how there are two Sadakos, he doesn’t do much but he does try to go and stop his daughter when she goes on a rampage, and comforts her and later decides to dispose of her because he thinks he will prevent more deaths and you see he is torn about it.
-And what you see of the step-dad well I think the character is fine although he only appears at the end and we don’t see much of him you kind of feel sad for him after he “kills” Sadako since he is devastated by his decision, this actor does a better job than the one portraying the doctor in my opinion but both do a good job, well the father a great job
+And what you see of the step-dad well I think the character is fine although he only appears at the end and we don’t see much of him you kind of feel sad for him after he “kills” Sadako since he is devastated by his decision, this actor does a better job than the one portraying the doctor in my opinion but both do a good job, well the father does not only do a good job but he does a great job

 Now Sadako or to be more specific Sadako we’ll talk more about her power and as a creature.
 As you would expect from this kind of story there’s the contrast between the two Sadakos the two are the polar opposites from each other, one is good and one is evil, one is a shy awkward adult and the other one a creepy little girl, one is human and the other one is a demon.
 And it only adds to the pity you feel for Sadako as a character as she suffers for the actions of her evil counterpart especially when she is blamed and feared for something that’s clearly her evil counterpart’s fault.
 Also to add to the contrast we have that while both Sadako’s have powers in common good Sadako has a power not seen before in a ring movie, the power to heal people, which I thought was really interesting and adds to the character, makes you wonder what she could have done if she hadn’t met such tragic end.
 As for the evil younger version of Sadako she seems to be able to use her powers through her sister or when her sister is nearby, the movie doesn’t really explain that so I suppose it’s because she is her other half and they are connected even if they are apart.